Log in, then call a protected endpoint

 | Type | JWT (JSON Web Token) |

-| TTL | 60 days default; configurable per site via auth_token_ttl_days (range 1–365) |
+| TTL | 60 days by default; configurable per site via auth_token_ttl_days (1–365). |

-| Storage | Secure device storage (Keychain/Keystore) |
+| Storage | Secure device storage (Keychain / Keystore). |

 | Header | Authorization: Bearer {token} |